tetrapod00/godot-docs/tutorials/editor/project_manager.rst

 Downloading demos and templates
 -------------------------------

-From the **Asset Library** tab you can download open source project templates and demos from the :ref:`Asset Library <toc-learn-features-assetlib>` to help you get started faster.
+From the :tab:`Asset Library` tab you can download open source project templates and demos from the :ref:`Asset Library <toc-learn-features-assetlib>` to help you get started faster.

 The first time you open this tab you'll notice that it's asking you to go online.
 For privacy reasons the project manager, and Godot editor, can't access the internet by default.
-To enable accessing the internet click the **Go Online** button.
+To enable accessing the internet click the :btn:`Go Online` button.
 This will also allow project manager to notify you about updates.
 If you wish to turn this off in the future go into project manager settings and change **Network Mode** to "Offline"